arnavs04/fractals/README.md

 # fractals
-fractals ive drawn in python or cpp
+fractals are shapes with non-integer dimension